Permanent Makeup Aftercare Instructions

 When taking a shower: Firmly hold a dry wash cloth or hand towel over the pigmented area to avoid it from shampoo and conditioners.
 Hot water directly to the area is encouraged.
 This will not wash away the pigment.

 *Proper after care is extremely important and will affect the outcome of the color and intensity.
 Make sure the area is completely dry after washing it before applying ointment.
 DO NOT PICK AT THE AREA.
-Once healed you can go back to normal activity, however, sunscreen is encouraged on lips, beauty marks and brows in order to maintain a richer color and preserved the area so that touch ups are needed less frequently. *
+Once healed you can go back to normal activity, however, sunscreen is encouraged on lips, beauty marks and brows in order to maintain a richer color and preserve the area so that touch ups are needed less frequently. *

 Ibuprofen is strongly advised prior to the procedure in order to prevent swelling and help with pain.
 It can be taken for the first 3-4 days as needed provided that your health care professional does not list it as a medication that he or she does not suggest you should be taking.